hshindo/Merlin.jl/README.md

 y = gru(:x=>x, :h=>h)
 ```

-### Imperative style
+### Imperative Style
-If the network structure is dependent on input data such as recurrent neural networks, imperative style is preferable.
+If the network structure is dependent on input data such as recurrent neural networks, imperative style is more intuitive.

-In imperative mode, computational graph is constructed incrementally.
 ```julia
 using Merlin